leouieda/egu2014/README.md

-In recent years, efforts have been made to advance forward modeling in spherical coordinates using tesseroids, particularly to make modeling fast and accurate.
+In recent years, efforts have been made to advance forward modeling in spherical coordinates using tesseroids, particularly with respect to speed and accuracy.
-Conversely, space domain inverse modeling techniques have not yet been adapted to use spherical coordinates and tesseroids.
+Conversely, traditional space domain inverse modeling methods have not yet been adapted to use spherical coordinates and tesseroids.
-In the literature exists a vast range of inversion methods developed for right rectangular prisms.
+In the literature exist a range of inversion methods developed for Cartesian coordinates and right rectangular prisms.
 These include methods for estimating the relief of an interface, like the Moho or the basement of a sedimentary basin.
 Another category includes methods to estimate the density distribution in a medium.
-The latter apply many algorithms to solve the inverse problem, ranging from analytic solutions to random search methods as well as systematic search.
+The latter apply many algorithms to solve the inverse problem, ranging from analytic solutions to random search methods as well as systematic search methods.

 We present an adaptation for tesseroids of the systematic search method of "planting anomalous densities".
-This method can be used to recover the geometry of geologic structures.
+This method can be used to estimate the geometry of geologic structures.
 As prior information, it requires knowledge of the approximate densities and positions of the structures.
 The main advantage of this method is its computational efficiency,